JoshIgnatin/contemperaryVsTudor/readme.md

-# Contemerary vs. Tudor
+# Deconstructive vs. Tudor

- Add short description of project here > This model can clasify a tudor or contemerary style house
+This model can clasify a tudor style building, which is a more old style of building, and can also classify a deconstructive style building, which falls into the more modern category.
+I decided on this topic for the project because I found it interesting how the model classified the building based on the qualities of that of the building.

 ![add image descrition here](direct image link here)

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+The is a resnet-18 model that was ran with the Jetson-Nano and trained using a large data set of deconstructive and tudor images.
+It uses imagenet.py to tell the difference between the two styles.

 ## Running this project

-1. Add steps for running this project.
+1. You will need to have the Jetson Inference Library and python3 installed
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2. Download the model

 [View a video explanation here](video link)